10 Best Medical Devices for January 2026

 Risk Factors

-- Regulatory changes affecting medical device approvals
+- Regulatory changes affecting product approvals

-- Supply chain disruptions in manufacturing
+- Supply chain disruptions impacting manufacturing

 | Metric | Value |